2022–23 Glasgow Warriors season: Pre-season and friendlies

 It was announced that the Warriors would play 2 pre-season matches in September.
 The first, against Worcester Warriors, would take place in the Inverness Caledonian Thistle stadium as part of the celebration of the centenary of Highland RFC.
 The last time the Warriors played at the Inverness ground was on 25 March 2000 when they played Edinburgh Rugby there.

 Unfortunately Worcester Warriors were in financial trouble; and facing administration they pulled out of the tie.
 Reigning Super 6 champions Ayrshire Bulls were then named as the replacement side.

 Although named in the Warriors replacements, both Will Hunt and Ben Afshar came on for Ayrshire Bulls.

 The next match due on 9 September 2022 against Ulster was also cancelled, due to the death of Queen Elizabeth the previous day.

+Both Glasgow Warriors and Edinburgh Rugby were invited to play sides in the Super Six Sprint Series against the Super 6 sides.
+Both released 'A' sides for the competition, featuring a number of international players in their squads.